ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 Most OITs let you export your data.
 You can then store it on an appropriate MOJ system.
 Sometimes it's easier to copy and paste text into a new document.
 Make sure that only the correct people have access to the information.
 This is important after staff or organisational changes, for example.

 For more guidance, read the [MOJ Information Management Policy](https://intranet.justice.gov.uk/documents/2015/04/information-management-policy.pdf).
-There is also help on [responding to requests for information](https://intranet.justice.gov.uk/guidance/knowledge-information/providing-information-to-the-public/freedom-of-information/).
+Help is also available on [responding to requests for information](https://intranet.justice.gov.uk/guidance/knowledge-information/providing-information-to-the-public/freedom-of-information/).

 ### Service and support

 OITs are often intuitive and reliable.
-But that doesn't mean they are always available and always work as you expect.
-The MOJ can't provide technical support or ensure service availability for them.
-Always have another way of working if the OIT is not available for some reason or for any length of time.
+But that doesn't mean an OIT is are always available, and that it will always work as you expect.
+The MOJ doesn't provide technical support or guarantee service availability for OITs.
+Always have another way of working if the OIT isn't available for some reason, or for any length of time.
 In other words, don't let an OIT become business critical.

 Check the OIT usage agreement to find out more about the service and support available.